Table of Contents

-A If a party fails to abide by an arbitration award, the party wishing to enforce the award can petition a court to confirm the award.
-Under California law, a party seeking confirmation of an arbitration award has four years after the date of service of a signed copy of the award upon the respondent in which to do this.
+A Under California law, a party seeking confirmation of an arbitration award has four years after the date of service of a signed copy of the award upon the respondent in which to petition a court to confirm the award.
 A party seeking confirmation of an arbitration award may recover his/her attorney's fees as part of the confirmation proceeding.

 Once an arbitration award is confirmed, other legal procedures are available to collect or enforce the award.
 For example, the award can be reduced to a lien on the assets of the party refusing to pay the award and foreclosed upon.
 Since the legal procedures involved in enforcing an award are detailed, a party may wish to seek the advice and assistance of an attorney.

 A To get further information on C.A.R.
-Interboard Arbitration or to file an Interboard Arbitration complaint with C.A.R., please contact Monique McCord or Yolanda Gillette C.A.R.
-Interboard Arbitration Administrators, at (213) 739-8354 or (213) 739-8279.
+Interboard Arbitration or to file an Interboard Arbitration complaint with C.A.R., please contact the C.A.R.
+Interboard Arbitration administrators at 213-739-8354 or IBA@car.org.